HPCarey/Phrasal-verbs-quiz/README.md

 # Phrasal Verb Quiz
 Visit the live website [here](https://hpcarey.github.io/Phrasal-verbs-quiz/)
 ## Purpose of the project
 The purpose of this site is to provide a fun, interactive learning tool for Enlglish language learners.
-The phrasal verb quiz tests users knowledge of phrasal verbs related to education and learning.
+The phrasal verb quiz tests user's knowledge of phrasal verbs related to education and learning.

 The quiz is multiple choice so both advanced and lower level speakers can make us of it.
 Since phrasal verbs are idiomatic they can still pose a challenge to some advanced speakers of English while offering lower level learners a fun way to learn new material.